Prayer wheel: Fire wheels

 This wheel is turned by the heat of a candle or electric light.
-The light emitted from the prayer wheel then purifies the negative karmas of the living beings it touches.
+The light emitted from the prayer wheel is believed to purify the negative karmas of the living beings it touches.

 Wind wheels

 This type of wheel is turned by wind.
-The wind that touches the prayer wheel helps alleviate the negative karma of those it touches.
+The wind that touches the prayer wheel is believed to help alleviate the negative karma of those it touches.